IslandViewPTA/islandview-pta-site/content/news/4-24-19-color-run-fundraiser-update.md

 ---
 ### The 2019 Island View Color Run Fundraiser is off to a great start!

 So far, we've brought in a total of **$7,243** of our $13,000 goal!
-All donations are due Monday, May 13 at 9:00 am to be eligible for prizes!
+All donations are due Monday, May 13 at 9:00 am to be eligible for prizes.

 Most of that has been from online donations!
 If you haven't signed up your student for a personalized online donation page, visit our [Color Run Online Donation Signup](https://www.islandviewpta.org/colorrun/ "Color Run Online Donation Signup") page.